forgefed/forgefed/forgefed.md

 ...

-# Satus of this document
+# Status of this document

 This document is still a work in progress.
 The ForgeFed specification is still not finalized.